jlevy/repren/README.md

 (Where `<tab>` is an actual tab character.)

 Empty lines and #-prefixed comments are ignored.
 Capturing groups and back substitutions (such as \1 above) are supported.

-You then supply that pattern file with `-p`:

-    repren -p pattern-file some-directory

 ## Examples